ssthouse/tree-chart/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost
 npm run dev

-# build for production with minification
+# build for production with minification (build to ./docs folder, which can be auto servered by github page 🤓)
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).